braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 outputdir=/home/marijn/enemies/gargamel
 ```

-The exact rules for this format (which is actually a widely used format, usually called an .ini file) are as follows:
 As regras exatas desse formato (que é um formato muito usado, chamado arquivo .ini) são as seguintes:

-	Blank lines and lines starting with semicolons are ignored.
 	Linhas em branco e linhas iniciadas com ponto-e-vírgula são ignoradas

-	Lines wrapped in [ and ] start a new section.
 	Linhas entre colchetes "[ ]" iniciam uma nova seção

-	Lines containing an alphanumeric identifier followed by an = character add a setting to the current section.
 	Linhas contendo um identificador alfanumérico seguido por um caractere = adicionam uma configuração ã seção atual.

-	Anything else is invalid.
 	Qualquer outra coisa é inválida

-Our task is to convert a string like this into an array of objects, each with a name property and an array of name/value pairs.
-We’ll need one such object for each section and one for the section-less settings.
 Nossa Tarefa é converter uam _string_ como essa em um array de objetos, cada uma com um nome e um _array_ de pares nome/valor.
 Precisaremos de um objeto para cada seção e outro para as configurações de seção.

-Since the format has to be processed line by line, splitting it up into separate lines is a good start.
-We’ve used the split method once before for this, as string.split("\n").
-Some operating systems, however, use not just a newline character to separate lines but a carriage return character followed by a newline ("\r\n").
 Já que o formato precisa ser processado linha a linha, dividir em linhas separadas é um bom começo.
 Usamos o método _split_ antes para isso, _string.split("\n")_.
 Entretanto em alguns sistemas operacionais não uam apenas um caracter de nova linha para separar linhas, mas um caracter de retorno seguido por um de nova linha ("_\r\n_").

-Given that the split method of strings also allows a regular expression as its argument, we can split on a regular expression like /\r?\n/ to split in a way that allows both "\n" and "\r\n" between lines.
 Desse modo o método _split_ ,em uma expressão regularm com _/\r?\n/_ permite separar os dois modos, com "_\n_"e "_\r\n_" enre linhas.

 ```